-Does every crime have restitution as a penalty in Las Vegas, NV?
+2. Does every crime have restitution as a penalty?

 No. Many Nevada crimes are “victimless” such as soliciting prostitution or possession of drugs.
 So in those cases the judge may impose fines to be paid to the government but no restitution since there was no victim.

-Which crimes have restitution as a penalty in Las Vegas, NV?
+3. Which Nevada crimes carry restitution as a punishment?

-It depends.
-But restitution is a standard penalty for violent crimes where the victim gets hurt and for property crimes where the victim loses money.
+It depends, but restitution is a standard penalty for violent crimes where the victim gets hurt and for property crimes where the victim loses money.1

 Victims sometimes fabricate or exaggerate claims to try to get more money through restitution.
-Your attorney should investigate the victim’s claims and tell the judge if they do not seem legitimate.
-And even if the victim’s claims are legitimate, your attorney can often negotiate down the restitution costs.
+Defendants’ attorneys should investigate the victim’s claims and tell the judge if they do not seem legitimate.
+Even if the victim’s claims are legitimate, the defendant’s attorney can often negotiate down the restitution costs.

 Under Nevada’s new Victims’ Bill of Rights, victims are supposed to get paid restitution before the state receives any of its fees, fines, etc. In short, victims get paid before the state does.
 (The Nevada Victims’ Bill of Rights was passed by voters in the 2018 midterm elections as Question 1.)

-Can victims receive extra compensation in Las Vegas, NV?
+6. Can victims receive additional compensation in Nevada?

 In some cases.
 The Nevada Victims of Crime Program (VOCP) specifically helps victims and families of deceased victims of violent crimes including: